TRIPLE THREAT THEATRE CAMP

-Over a two-week period, enthusiastic young performers, ages
+Over a week-long period, enthusiastic young performers, ages

 Your child will have ample opportunity to express their passion for the performing arts alongside likeminded individuals, while working together to create an all-encompassing theatrical production to highlight their newfound skills and authentic self!

 Monday, August 15th from 9:00 am- 3:00 pm

 Tuesday, August 16th from 9:00 am- 3:00 pm

 Friday, August 19th from 9:00 am-3:00 pm (PERFORMANCE DAY!)

 (132 Argyle St. North.
 Cambridge, Ont.)